 - Individuals with one co-morbid condition

 Is everybody else!
-By Phase 3, the general population will be able to be vaccinated, hopefully by April to June, 2021 but this depends on production.
+By Phase 3, the general population will be able to be vaccinated, hopefully by April to June 2021 but this depends on the production.

 Where can I get my vaccine?

-Vedas Medical Spa & Wellness Center is at 8000 McBeth Way, Suite 190, ten minutes from I-45 (Houston’s North Freeway) and a step off The Woodlands Parkway.
+Vedas Medical Spa & Wellness Center is minutes from I-45 (Houston’s North Freeway) in The Woodlands.
 We look forward to seeing you soon!